Threshold Works · thresholdworks.ca

 The first step

-We’ll discuss what you’re carrying — the surface frictions and the structural pattern beneath them.
+We’ll discuss what you’re carrying — whether that shows up as daily decision load, a growth ceiling, stalled delegation, a succession question, or the proof that the business can operate and transfer without you.
 At the end, one of three things happens.
 All of them are useful.

 We confirm a first meeting makes sense and schedule it.